 Opal – Mohs Hardness Table

-Mohs Hardness Opal (Amorphous)5–6.5
+| Mohs Hardness Opal (Amorphous) | 5–6.5 |

 Turquoise (Phosphate Mineral)

-Turquoise is an opaque phosphate mineral known for its captivating sky-blue to greenish-blue hues, often highlighted by stunning natural matrix patterns.
+Turquoise is an opaque phosphate mineral known for its captivating sky blue to greenish blue hues, often highlighted by stunning natural matrix patterns.
 With a Mohs hardness of 5–6, it is relatively soft, making stabilization a common practice to enhance durability.
 Revered for thousands of years, Turquoise carries deep cultural and spiritual significance across civilizations.
-Its unique veining, color saturation, and natural patterns make each piece one-of-a-kind.
+Its unique veining, color saturation, and natural patterns make each piece one of a kind.
 Today, Turquoise remains a timeless and highly collectible gemstone in both traditional and modern jewelry.

 Turquoise – Mohs Hardness Table